4.2 Good Business Writing

 Finally, good writing is efficient and effective.
 There are only twenty-four hours in a day and we are increasingly asked to do more with less– with shorter deadlines almost guaranteed.
 As a writer, how do you meet ever-increasing demands?
 Each writing assignment requires a clear understanding of the goals and desired results, and when either of these two aspects is unclear, the efficiency of your writing can be compromised.
 Rewrites require time that you may not have, but the corrections will be necessary for efficiency and effectiveness.

 The emphasis is on effectiveness.
 What is effective writing?
 It is writing that succeeds in accomplishing its purpose.
 Understanding the purpose, goals, and desired results of your writing assignment will help you achieve this success.
-Your employer may want an introductory sales letter to result in an increase in sales leads and potential contacts.
-Your audience may not see the document from that perspective but will instead read with the mindset of, “How does this help me solve X problem?”
+Your employer may want an introductory sales letter to achieve the goal of increased sales leads and potential contacts.
+Your audience may not see the document from that perspective but will instead read with the goal “How does this help me solve X problem?”
 If you meet both goals, your writing is approaching effectiveness.
 Here, effectiveness is qualified with the word “approaching” to point out that writing is both a process and a product, and your writing will continually require effort and attention to revision and improvement.

 Rhetorical Elements and Cognate Strategies